-I, , (non-Resident) am a relative /friend (circle one) of , (non-Resident) am a relative /friend (circle one) of Resident(s) ant(s), and I reside at Address of Non-Resident By signing below, I (non-Resident) ag ree to remove the Pet from Resident's unit and accept full responsibility for the Pet identified in Sections I and II of this application in the event of an emergency or if the Resident is unable to care for the Pet.
-I certify that the information in Section III of this application is true and correct et to the best of my knowledge.
-Printed Name of Non-Resident: Signature of Non-Resident: Date: Telephone Number of Non-Resident: is true and correct to the best of my/our pplicant(s)) certify that the information in this application knowledge, and I/we agree that Management is authorized that I/we cannot care for the Pet and the non-Resident s unable to remove or care for the Pet.
-Printed Name(s) of Resident(s) /Applic cant(s): Signature(s) of Resident(s) / (Applican ts(s) Date: Telephone Number of Resident(s) /App Printed Name of Manager: Signature of Manager: Date: Telephone Number of Manager:
+I, , (non-Resident) am a relative /friend (circle one) of Name of Non-Resident Resident(s) , and I reside at Address of Non-Resident By signing below, I (non-Resident) agree to remove the Pet from Resident's unit and accept full responsibility for the Pet identified d in Sections I and II of this application in the event of an emergency or if the Resident is unal ble to care for the Pet.
+I certify that the information in Section III of this application is true and con rrect to the best of my knowledge.
+Printed Name of Non-Resident: Signature of Non-Resident: Date: Telephone Number of Non-Residen nt: is true and correct to the best of my/o to have the Pet removed in the ev)/Applicant(s)) certify that the information in this application our knowledge, and I/we agree that Management is authorized rent that I/we cannot care for the Pet and the non-Resident or is unable to remove or care for the Pet.
+Printed Name(s) of Resident(s) /Ap plicant(s): Signature(s) of Resident(s) / (Applie cants(s) Date: Telephone Number of Resident(s) / Applicant(s): Printed Name of Manager:

+Signature of Manager: Date: Telephone Number of Manager: